buraksatar/car-detection-model-prediction/README.md

 I have just uploaded some parts of my master thesis.
 I will be uploading the rest and arrange them soon.

+## Submitted to ICANN 2018

+We wrote a paper from the thesis work.
-## Got accepted by The 27th International Conference on Artificial Neural Networks
+It has been accepted by [The 27th International Conference on Artificial Neural Networks].(https://e-nns.org/icann2018/)

 ## There are Three Experiments in This Work